dgrundel/Commatose/README.md

 Combine the values of two or more columns using a callback function to modify the values.

-Column values are passed as individual arguments to your callback function (via call_user_func_array) in the order specified in your indexes_or_headers array.
+Column values are passed as individual arguments to your callback function (via call_user_func_array) in the order specified in your $indexes_or_headers array.

 ```
 $csv->combineColumns(array $indexes_or_headers, $new_header, $callable, $deleteColumns = false)